dotnet/api-docs-sync/BackportInstructions.md

 7. Submit a PR for dotnet-api-docs.
 Tag @carlossanlop, @gewarren and all the area pod co-owners.

+8. Build your source code repo.
+If it's runtime, run these two commands:

+    ```
+    .\build.cmd clr+libs+libs.ref

+    dotnet build .\src\libraries\System.Runtime.CompilerServices.Unsafe\src
+    ```

-8. Clone [DocsPortingTool](https://github.com/carlossanlop/DocsPortingTool) and build it.
+9. Clone [DocsPortingTool](https://github.com/carlossanlop/DocsPortingTool) and build it.
 You can also install it as a dotnet global tool (see instructions in [README](https://github.com/carlossanlop/DocsPortingTool/blob/master/README.md)).
 Run it using arguments that match the csproj you want to port:

     ```cmd
       DocsPortingTool.exe \